 Ever since digital started booming, print has been repeatedly knocked down like an old, played-out fighter, gaining a sad reputation against the younger.
 But there’s a catch, the undeniable connection humans have with paper.

 When it comes to processing, internalising and acting on information, paper products still reign supreme over digital media.

 The Paper Shift to Packaging

-Digitisation has impacted the print industries by a wide margin.
-Information gained through digital media proves to be responsive and immediate.
-This certainly affects the usage and manufacturing of paper industries which have prints as a major business.
+Digitization has impacted the print industries by a wide margin.
+The information gained through digital media proves to be responsive and immediate.
+This certainly affects the usage and manufacturing of paper industries which have printed as a major business.

-To keep up with the digital world, paper products are shifting towards alternatives which are directly or indirectly depending upon digitised markets.
+To keep up with the digital world, paper products are shifting towards alternatives that are directly or indirectly depending upon digitized markets.
 These products play a mutually beneficial role to maintain the balance between industries.